The must-see places to visit in the U.S. during your lifetime.

 WHERE: Springdale, Utah

 President Woodrow Wilson first named this desert expanse a national park back in 1919, making it Utah’s first national park.
-Today more than 4.4 million people make the trek out to Zion National Park to explore this outdoor playground.
+Today more than 5 million people make the trek out to Zion National Park to explore this outdoor playground.
+The weather at Zion is something to factor in–rain can make the famous canyons of The Narrows a flash flood warning, so it’s best to visit during spring, summer, and fall.
 Natural rock arches jut up from the earth in a stunning display of geological wonder.
-Kolob Arch and Double Pine are among favorites for many visitors, while Hidden Arch and Jughandle offer amazing photo opportunities.
+Kolob Arch and Double Pine are among the favorites for many visitors, while Hidden Arch and Jughandle offer amazing photo opportunities.